Built with Zero Trust principles at the core to safeguard data and access anywhere, keeping you protected and productive.

 Controlled folder access works with a list of trusted apps.
 Apps that are included in the list of trusted software work as expected.
 Apps that are not included in the trusted list are prevented from making any changes to files inside protected folders.

 Exploit protection automatically applies several exploit mitigation techniques to operating system processes and apps.
 Exploit protection works best with Microsoft Defender for Endpoint, which gives organizations detailed reporting into exploit protection events and blocks as part of typical alert investigation scenarios.
-You can enable exploit protection on an individual device, and then use Group Policy to distribute the XML file to multiple devices simultaneously.
+In addition, you can enable exploit protection on an individual device and then use Group Policy to distribute the XML file to multiple devices simultaneously.

 Windows 11 provides configuration options for exploit protection.
 You can prevent users from modifying these specific options with Group Policy.